rats-endorsements-distribution/draft-howard-rats-coserv/draft-rats-howard-coserv.md

 {::include-fold cddl/examples/rv-class-two-entries.diag}
 ~~~

 The following example shows a query for Reference Values scoped by instance.
 Again, the `artifact-type` is set to 2, and `profile` is given a demonstration value.
-The `environment-selector` now uses the tag 1 to select for instances, and the value contains two entries with example instance identifiers.
+The `environment-selector` now uses the key 1 to select for instances, and the value contains two entries with example instance identifiers.

 ~~~edn
 {::include-fold cddl/examples/rv-instance-two-entries.diag}